BOOKS BY ELLE NASH

 I CAN REMEMBER THE MEANING OF EVERY TAROT CARD BUT I CAN’T REMEMBER WHAT I TEXTED YOU LAST NIGHT

-Praise
+reviews and Praise

 "The poems in this chapbook are those of a witch, a warrior, a wolf, a goddess with claws.
 Elle Nash is able to balance the hilarious and tragic, the heartbreaking and the furious.
 She will slay you, and you will love her for it."